-*Cd-free eco-friendly formulation, with no toxic cadmium oxide fumes generated during welding, complying with RoHS and REACH international regulations and providing a safer, greener brazing solution for operators and end-use applications.
+*Cd-free eco-friendly formulation, with no toxic cadmium oxide fumes generated during brazing.
+Fully compliant with RoHS and REACH regulations, these alloys provide a safer and more sustainable solution for industrial operators and end-use applications.

 -